Celebrating 15 years of… patient advocacy

 As a patient organisation representing a rare disease, we have the opportunity to be actively involved in facilitating faster access to new drugs, and a key part of this is about engaging directly with drug companies and representing the patient voice.
 We’ve been working with various global pharmaceutical companies for several years now, and these relationships help to educate those working in the field and improve their understanding of the disease, as well as giving us an insight into drug development pathways so we can manage patients’ expectations when it comes to accessing new medicines.

-“Charity involvement is a safeguard to ensure that research does in fact reflect the needs and priorities of the people who will end up using the products,” explains Alison, our Head of Research and Finance.
-“For a rare disease like mito, where there is hardly any natural history of published data, this kind of direct patient input can make the difference between a trial succeeding or failing.
+“Charity involvement is a safeguard to ensure that research does in fact reflect the needs and priorities of the people who will end up using the products,” explains Alison, our Head of Research & Finance.
+“For a rare disease like mitochondrial disease, where there is hardly any natural history of published data, this kind of direct patient input can make the difference between a trial succeeding or failing.
 It’s a very important part of our approach.”

 And then there’s the Innovative Licensing and Access Pathway (ILAP), which aims to smooth the complex approval process drug companies have to follow to bring new treatments from ‘bench to bedside’.
 We were one of several patient-facing charities who were invited to help steer decision-making at the initial stages of the process and ensure patient needs were given priority.
 You can find out more about that initiative here.